Doctelligence/doctelligence.github.io/roadmap.md

 ---

+## 💰 Seed Funding
+- **Aim for Seed Round:**
+    - Target raising anywhere from $1-3 million to support the development of deep-tech technologies and infrastructure for Doctelligence.
+    - Focus on attracting investors who align with our vision for innovation and sustainability in decentralized intelligence.

-## 🔄 Token Considerations
+## 🔄 Token Launch
+- **Consideration of Token Launch:**
+    - While we are open to the idea of a token launch, we recognize that this is a speculative endeavor.
+Our focus will be on ensuring that any potential token complements our vision and demonstrates clear utility within the network, rather than being a necessity for its operation.
-We will consider a token launch; however, this is speculative and only if it aligns with our vision and demonstrates appropriate utility.
-Doctelligence Labs is pursuing traditional funding to provide a stable source of capital for technology development as a lab.
-Native tokens are speculative assets and subject to fluctuations.
+    - Doctelligence Labs is pursuing traditional funding to provide a stable source of capital for technology development as a lab.
+    - Native tokens are speculative assets and subject to fluctuations.
 While this volatility can be advantageous for certain applications, the DIN mainnet is intended to reward participants with non-native stablecoin assets for price stability, ensuring effective and stable valuation of reimbursements for those offering data for training.
-In later use cases, circular token economies may prove beneficial, and additional use cases will be explored as the project evolves.
+    - In later use cases, circular token economies may prove beneficial, and additional use cases will be explored as the project evolves.

 ---